This article will help you:

-Sticky bucketing helps ensure that a user will continue to see the same variant if your experiment’s targeting criteria, percentage rollout, or rollout weights are changed.
-Amplitude Experiment uses consistent bucketing, which keeps users bucketed into their original variants as long as you don’t change anything.
+Sticky bucketing ensures that a user will continue to see the same variant even when your experiment’s targeting criteria, percentage rollout, or rollout weights are changed.

-    Sticky bucketing is often used as a defense mechanism against variant jumping.
+Sticky bucketing is often used as a defense mechanism against variant jumping: when a user is exposed to two or more variants for a single flag or experiment.
 However, simply enabling sticky bucketing does not guarantee that you’ll never see variant jumping.
-It may still occur if your experiment includes both a logged-out and a logged-in experience.
-When the user is logged out, they may have a different Amplitude ID than when they are logged in.
+For example, it may still occur if your experiment includes both a logged-out and a logged-in experience, since a user may have a different Amplitude ID when they are logged in versus not.

 To turn sticky bucketing on or off, navigate to the Configure tab and look for the sticky bucketing toggle under Advanced Settings.

 When sticky bucketing is enabled, Amplitude Experiment checks whether a user already has a value for the user property associated with the experiment.
-If so, the user is assigned the current value of the user property; otherwise, the user is re-evaluated.
+If so, the user is assigned the current value of the user property (the last variant they saw); otherwise, the user is re-evaluated.

 NOTE: If two or more experiment assignments occur within a few seconds of each other, Amplitude Experiment may not have time to apply sticky bucketing.

 Users do not get sticky bucketed to the off variant.
 Learn more about evaluation and exposure with these Amplitude resources: evaluation flow chart, cumulative exposures graph, and local evaluation targeting capabilities.

 When to use sticky bucketing, and when not to